FELIX KOENIG

 Paid time off is among the most common and most valued employment amenities.
 This study analyses the labor market effects of mandating paid time off.
 We leverage a German court ruling that mandated more time off for specific age groups in some industries.
 We find that the ruling significantly increased paid time off, with limited adverse effects on employment or wages.
 At the same time, fewer workers exit jobs with more paid time off, suggesting that the utility value of these jobs increases.
 The results suggest that information frictions lead to under-provision of paid time off in the labor market and that government paid time off mandates can improve welfare.

-Labor Shortages and Firm Search (joint with Zoë Cullen and Mitchell Hoffman)
+Wage Surging: An Analysis of Firms' Search during Hiring Difficulties (joint with Zoë Cullen and Mitchell Hoffman)

 Immigration and the Top 1% (joint with Arun Advani, Lorenzo Pessina, Andrew Summers)